Contents

 Requisition Dashboard

 You can see all the requisitions with different statuses in the example above.
-You don’t have to worry about looking up your emails to track requisition status.
+You don’t have to worry about checking your emails to track requisition status.

 Employees can easily request by creating a new purchase request.